Best Hunting Bows for 2024

 A compound bow equipped with a single-pin sight and a whisker biscuit arrow rest.

 Thanks to their advanced technology, compound bows are easy to shoot, and are thus quick to learn.
 Practice is still required, but the learning curve is much more gentle than it was for archers past.
-The use of synthetic material and metal also limit wear on the major components ensuring your bow lasts a long time.
+The use of synthetic material and also limit wear on the major components ensuring your bow lasts a long time.
 The downsides of compound bows are their higher cost than traditional bows and increased maintenance needs.

 Crossbows